 When is Direct Access useful?

 Direct Access to Entities helps to track confidential data in a single Targetprocess instance.
 Sensitive information can be precisely shared with involved key people, rather than broadly.
 People who need to collaborate may come from any part of a company: external projects, teams, departments.
 Independent contractors are one more example.
 Just an active Targetprocess user account is required for access and collaboration.

 Direct Access to Entities can be used in the HR, Legal, Financial, Accounting, and Customer Relations company departments for collaboration with other organizational units.

 How to Manage Direct Access to Entities?

-Access permissions are managed by Administrators and (since v3.13.3) Owners of entities.
+Access permissions are managed by Administrators and (since v3.13.3) Creators of entities.
 Access is granted and revoked via dedicated UI control.
 The control is displayed on detailed entity views, below the Assignments area.

 Direct Access permissions can be also controlled by Automation Rules.
 External integration services set permissions via REST API with the System User token.